krakjoe/operators/README.md

 * OPS_ASSIGN_BW_AND "&="
 * OPS_ASSIGN_BW_XOR "^="

-Assignment operators are not expected to return a value, everything else is, and may return any type
+Assignment operators are not expected to return a value.
+For everything else, if the call to __operators is void, the default handler for the operator will be used.

 ### For Fun
 This extension was written for fun, unless you have rock solid PHP fu, do not use this extension, it was written for fun as a learning excercise.